Skip to contents

 One can create a simple basemaps of the study area by using the function atl_create_bm().
 This function uses a data.table with x- and y-coordinates to check the required bounding box (which can be extended with a buffer in meters) and spatial features (polygons) of land, lakes, mudflats and rivers.
 Without adding spatial data, it will default to the spatial data provided in the package.
 By changing asp the desired aspect ratio can be chosen (default is “16:9”).
 The resulting map is always in EPSG:32631 (WGS 84 / UTM zone 31N), but the data can be provided in other projections, which then needs to be specified as projection.

-Basemap with extend of movement data
+Basemap with extent of movement data

 # load example data